7-Day Honeymoon and Couples Getaway Itinerary for Niue

 Next, walk through the forest on a seven-minute sea track to the Matapa Chasm, a wide chasm harbouring a safe swimming hole at all tides.

-Day 6 – Learn About the Land of Niue on a Nature Tour
+Day 7 – Learn About the Land of Niue on a Nature Tour

 Ever wondered how you would fare marooned on a remote island together?
 Well, the nature tours of Niue will certainly give you a few useful tips.
 Local guides will show you how their people have survived on this remote tropical island for centuries.
-For instance, join Ope from Taue Uga Tours to learn about the importance of the coconut crab to the Niuean people on an exciting and informative uga hunting tour.
-Alternatively, you might want to do Misa’s Nature Tour with a Niuean who grew up living in the bush.
-Misa will show you how to make fire, what coconuts to eat, as well as introduce you to flying foxes and uga.
+For instance, join the Mokalei family from Taue Uga Tours to learn about the importance of the coconut crab to the Niuean people on an exciting and informative uga hunting tour.
+Alternatively, Jack from the Ebony Rainforest Tour will take you to his ancestral forest with limestone caves and rare ebony wood which he carves to make unique art and jewellery.
+Finally, Tony from A5 Plantation Tours can take you on a 4WD tour of the local rainforest and plantations to show you how Niueans sustain themselves with tropical food.

 Your time in paradise is almost over, but thanks to the unusual departure process for flights in Niue where it’s recommended to check in your bags in the morning well before departure, you’ll still have time to do a little something before taking your flight.
 The process is explained in the guide to Leaving Niue: The Niue Airport Departure Process.